 Consider the amount it will take to get you through your initial phases of operation so that you do not run out of money.
 The harsh truth is that you may have to postpone scaling until you can be sure your overhead is met in the meantime.
 It may also be necessary to obtain a bridge round to raise cash resources, particularly if your income experiences a dip or if you have a temporary reduction in your customer base.

 Lower Your Price

-Competition is intense between young companies who are vying for attention from financial institutions and investors.
+Competition is intense between young companies looking to raise capital and get attention from financial institutions and investors.
 You need to make your pitch as appealing as possible, and one way to do this is to manage your finances in such a way that you can ask for less than you would have normally done.
 Also take into account the fact that the bull market is in decline for startups – an abrupt turnaround from the soaring valuations of the last few years.

 Be sure to have a detailed plan in place for how your firm intends to handle the Covid-19 situation, and be prepared to talk about this.
 Lead with flexibility in terms of timeframes and expectations, and look for ways your industry may be poised to benefit from the crisis.
 As a startup, you actually have distinct advantages for weathering calamities of this kind, as you will be more agile and able to adjust to fluctuations in the market.
 Communicate these angles to further position your company for success in obtaining investor dollars.

-Fidelman and Co. help new businesses create superior presentation materials on their path to achieving their goals in partnering with venture capital investors and scaling their models.
+Fidelman and Co. help new businesses with raising capital by creating superior presentation materials on their path to achieving their goals in partnering with venture capital investors and scaling their models.
 We provide oversight in various ways, including the creation of management strategies and in financial consulting.
 We look forward to working with you and invite you to reach out to us with any questions you may have.